Open Source Vulnerability Databases

-One of the first step in protecting your company’s software applications against known security vulernabilities is to scan your code base, creating an inventory of the open source components you have in use.
+One of the first steps in protecting your company’s software applications against known security vulnerabilities is to scan your code base, creating an inventory of the open source components you have in use.
 Next, you must continually compare this code bill of materials (BOM) to various vulnerability databases.

-The following vulnerability databases collectively provide the most comprehensive vulnerability data available and are all leveraged through the Black Duck Hub's lightweight open source vulnerability scanning, tracking, and monitoring solution.
+The following vulnerability databases collectively provide the most comprehensive data available and are all leveraged through Black Duck Hub's lightweight open source scanning, tracking, and monitoring solution.

 - Reported vulnerabilities include a severity ranking that can also be used to filter alerts and workflow